 Submerged plants are great oxygenators and can be planted in the deepest parts of the pond.

 - Water Crowfoot

 - Water Violet

 Marginal plants are best planted in shallower water and around the pond’s edge.

 - Flowering Rush

 Plants Around The Pond To Attract Wildlife

 Plants do not only have to be planted in a pond to attract wildlife.
-Plants around the pond can create a perfect habitat for many different species, giving them a safe space to move between the garden and the pond.
+Plants around the pond can create a perfect habitat for many species, giving them a safe space to move between the garden and the pond.

 - Zebra Rush

 - Wild Angelica